olincb/website/app/views/markdown/blogs/_2023-03-17: The Gibbon Experience.md

 ![Very cool sunset](/blog/images/2023-03-17_sunset2.jpg)

+Khamla the weather man assured us with 150% certainty that there would be no rain that night, which was a welcome relief.

 ## Day 3

 On our final morning, we set out while it was still dark to try to see (and hear) some gibbons.
 We made it to a particular platform where our guides said it was common to see gibbons, just as it got light.
 We waited there quietly.